alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 ## Handling Audio Output

-When audio data is received from Alexa it is the responsibility of the platform implementation to read the data from the Engine and play it using a platform-specific audio output channel.
+When audio data is received from Alexa, it is the responsibility of the platform implementation to read the data from the Engine and play it using a platform-specific audio output channel.
 It is also the responsibility of the platform implementation to define how each `AudioOutput` channel is handled.
 Each `AudioOutput` implementation will handle one or more of the following media types depending on the behavior defined in the `AudioOutputProvider`:

 * TTS
 * MUSIC